RhythmFormer: Extracting Patterned rPPG Signals based on Periodic Sparse Attention

-The observed phenomenon of other Transformer-based methods performing well on PURE and UBFC but showing a large performance margin on MMPD suggests that: in more complex environments, coarse-grained extraction of rPPG features is highly susceptible to noise interference, leading to poor robustness.
-RhythmFormer leveraging periodic sparse attention for fine-grained extraction of rPPG features, demonstrates its potential for applications in complex real-world environments with outstanding robustness.
+Meanwhile, we have noticed the presence of outliers, primarily distributed in the heart rate range of 100-110 bpm.
+This may be due to the distribution differences in the MMPD dataset, where the data count of heart rates exceeding 100 bpm sharply decreases (see Figure \ref{fig:count}).

+Additionally, examples of the time-domain and frequency-domain plots of pulse waves predicted by RhythmFormer are provided, as illustrated in Figure \ref{fig:example}.
+The comparison of the raw rPPG waves, predicted rPPG signals and ground truth PPG signals in the time domain provides a direct evaluation of the model's ability to remove noise and artifacts, thereby intuitively demonstrating the model's effectiveness.
+The predicted signals exhibit a strong alignment with the ground truth signals in terms of trends, yet they lack detailed high-frequency information.
+Notably, our model robustly captures the peaks and variations of BVP signals, serving as the core judgment basis for predicting heart rate from video data.

-\subsection{Cross-Dataset Evaluation}
+\subsection{Cross-dataset Evaluation}